sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-i18n-localization/cp-mobile-dev-kit-i18n-localization.md

     >You can also open the MDK web application by accessing its URL from `.project.json` file.
     <!-- border -->![MDK](img-4.8.png)

-    You will see the `Main` page (with `Logout` option at bottom of the page) and `Customers` and `SalesOrderHeaders` entity sets to navigate to List-Detail page.
+    You will see the `Main` page and `Customers` and `SalesOrderHeaders` entity sets to navigate to List-Detail page.

     <!-- border -->![MDK](img-4.9.png)

-    In next steps, you will learn how to translate the UI texts on this screen (`Main`, `Customers`, `SalesOrderHeaders`, and `Logout`) to their respective localized strings in the German language.
+    In the next steps, you will learn how to translate the UI texts on this screen, including phrases such as `Main`, `Customers`, and `SalesOrderHeaders` into their respective localized strings in the German language.

 2. Click `SalesOrderHeaders` to navigate to Sales Order List.